 The following article provides a background on JPEG and how to effectively convert between PDF and JPEG formats.
 By converting JPEG to PDF, users can more easily retain image quality.
-Converting from PDF to JPEG allows users to further edit images locked in a non-editable PDF file.
+Converting from PDF to JPG allows users to further edit images locked in a non-editable PDF file.

 Among the plethora of different electronic file formats, some used by a narrow circle of industry experts and some used by a large body of average computer users, there is quite a number of file formats specifically developed to support different aspects and uses of an image.
 JPEG is probably the most widely used of image formats.

 As Internet publishing is now easily accomplished by anyone that has access to a computer, the .JPEG file format is most commonly used for posting images online.
 The tools making it possible to generate JPEG files are also very common.
 Most digital cameras and memory cards use the JPEG file format for storing pictures in photo imaging applications.
 Without a doubt, the JPEG made photo publishing online easy and accessible to anyone.